🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 Maybe you're all about breaking things down in a fun, digestible way with memes and pop culture references.
 If so, let's get straight-up weird and silly with how we structure the guidance.

 The point is that you have to be intentional about channeling your brand's unique voice and perspective into the content direction itself.
-Don't just write it off as a surface-level stylistic thing—it's a fundamental part of your content strategy.
+Don't just write it off as a surface-level stylistic thing—it's a fundamental part of your content marketing strategy and affects content quality.

 Because, ultimately, people crave authenticity.
 They're drawn to brands that seem to "get" them with a distinct, consistent personality they can vibe with.